j8cksxn/j8cksxn/README.md

 - 👋 Hi, I’m @j8cksxn
 - 👀 I’m interested in anything programming, computers, and politics.
+- 🌱 I need help with C# and ASP.NET
-- 🌱 I'm looking into learning C# this year as well as building some sort of project with Angular.
+- ✏️ I'm looking to create a project with either Nuxt.js or Angular

 <!---